davs3275/sbs/med/collier.md

 no harm either within or without.

 ---
-4.9 The nature of the geaeral good was obliged to act in this manner.
+4.9 The nature of the general good was obliged to act in this manner.

 ---
-4.10 Take notice that all events turn out justly, and that if you observe nicely, you will not only perceive a connection between causes and effects, but a sovereign distribution of justice, which presides in the adminis- tration, and gives everything its due.
+4.10 Take notice that all events turn out justly, and that if you observe nicely, you will not only perceive a connection between causes and effects, but a sovereign distribution of justice, which presides in the administration, and gives everything its due.
 Observe, then, as you have begun, and let all your actions answer the character of a good man—I mean a good man in the strictness and notion of philosophy.

 ---
-4.11 If a man affronts you, do not accept his opinion or think just as he w^ould have you do.
+4.11 If a man affronts you, do not accept his opinion or think just as he would have you do.
 No, look upon things as reality presents them.

 ---